Dementia Care Home

 Who they care for

-Dalemead specialises in dementia care, supporting residents through the progression of their condition.
+Dalemead specialises in dementia care, supporting the people who live here through every stage of the condition.

 The team here works to preserve dignity and personal identity as dementia advances.
-They focus on maintaining familiar routines and enabling residents to engage socially when they're able.
+They focus on maintaining familiar routines and enabling the people who live here to engage socially when they are able.

 “For families in the Twickenham area, it's worth arranging a visit to see how this organised approach to dementia care works in practice.”